 WHO WE ARE

-The Center for Comparative Legal Studies and Post-Conflict Peacebuilding is made up of faculty, students, alumni, our partners, and the William & Mary community.
-We have recognized experts in approximately ten areas of law, and routinely produce cutting-edge scholarship on topics of international importance.
+The Center for Comparative Legal Studies and Post-Conflict Peacebuilding is comprised of faculty, students, alumni, our partners, and the William & Mary community.
+We have recognized experts in approximately ten areas of law and routinely produce cutting-edge scholarship on topics of international importance.
 We partner with prestigious global institutions to provide our students with opportunities to work around the world.
-Learn about our students' 2018 summer internships here.
-Our graduates work in dozens of countries, for the United Nations, international firms, and public and private organizations.
+Our graduates work in dozens of countries, for the United Nations, in international firms, and in public and private organizations around the world.

 WHAT WE DO

 We bridge the gap between resources available at academic institutions and needs in the field.
-We work within the major legal systems of the world and build strategies that span a broad legal spectrum.
-We work to support sustainable organic peacebuilding efforts that take root locally and are based upon objective, comparative options.For further information contact Christie S. Warren at firstname.lastname@example.org.
+We work within the major legal systems of the world to build strategies that span a broad legal spectrum.
+We support sustainable, organic peacebuilding efforts that take root locally and are based upon objective, comparative options.For further information, contact Christie S. Warren at email@example.com.